rjbrown57/binman/Readme.md

 ## Config Sync

 To run binman you effectively you need a config.
 Running binman with no arguements and no config will populate the following config to your OS's appropriate [config directory](https://pkg.go.dev/os#UserConfigDir).
 On linux the config file will be added to `~/.config/binman/config`.
-Binman allows supplying a configfile from an alternate pathwith the `-c` flag.
+Binman allows supplying a configfile from an alternate path with the `-c` flag.

 Here's an example config file